Why Huawei arrest deepens conflict between US and China

 In the short run, the arrest of Huawei's chief financial officer heightened skepticism about the trade truce that Presidents Donald Trump and Xi Jinping reached last weekend in Buenos Aires, Argentina.
 On Thursday, U.S. stock markets tumbled on fears that the 90-day cease-fire won't last, before regaining most of their losses by the close of trading.

+The Huawei executive, Meng Wanzhou, faces extradition to the United States, and a bail hearing was set for Friday.

-But the case of an executive for a Chinese company that's been a subject of U.S. national security concerns incident carries echoes well beyond tariffs or market access.
+But the case of an executive for a Chinese company that's been a subject of U.S. national security concerns carries echoes well beyond tariffs or market access.
 Washington and Beijing are locked in a clash over which of the world's two largest economies will command economic and political dominance for decades to come.

 "It's a much broader issue than just a trade dispute," said Amanda DeBusk, chair of the international trade practice at Dechert LLP.
 "It pulls in: Who is going to be the world leader essentially."

-The Huawei executive, Meng Wanzhou, was detained by Canadian authorities in Vancouver as she was changing flights Saturday — the same day that Trump and Xi met at the Group of 20 summit in Argentina and produced a cease-fire in their trade war.
-The Globe and Mail newspaper, citing law enforcement sources, reported that Meng is suspected of trying to evade U.S. sanctions on Iran.
-She faces extradition to the United States, and a bail hearing was set for Friday.
+Meng was detained by Canadian authorities in Vancouver as she was changing flights Saturday — the same day that Trump and Xi met at the Group of 20 summit in Argentina and produced a cease-fire in their trade war.
+The Globe and Mail newspaper, citing law enforcement sources, reported that she is suspected of trying to evade U.S. sanctions on Iran.

 The British bank HSBC is cooperating with U.S. authorities in its investigation, people familiar with the matter said Thursday.